 “I am about to go the way of all the earth,” he said.
 “So be strong, show yourself a man.” – 1 Kings 2:2

-But David understood his son.
-He knew that courage is not the absence of fear but the willingness to do right even in the face of fear.
-And the first thing he told Solomon was, “Be strong, and when you are strong therefore prove yourself to be a man.”
-What tremendous words to share on this occasion; what tremendous words that any father can share with his son when he is embarking on his calling on life.
+So, what final words of encouragement and instruction did King David offer his son?
+“Be strong, and when you are strong, therefore, prove yourself to be a man.”
+What marvelous words to share on this occasion; what perfect words that any father can share with his son when he is beginning on his life’s journey.